ibm-cloud-docs/solution-tutorials/dynamic-content-cdn.md

   years: 2019
 lastupdated: "2019-10-18"
 lasttested: "2019-10-12"

 ---

+{:java: #java .ph data-hd-programlang='java'}
+{:swift: #swift .ph data-hd-programlang='swift'}
+{:ios: #ios data-hd-operatingsystem="ios"}
+{:android: #android data-hd-operatingsystem="android"}
 {:shortdesc: .shortdesc}
 {:new_window: target="_blank"}
 {:codeblock: .codeblock}
 {:screen: .screen}
 {:tip: .tip}
 {:pre: .pre}
+{:important: .important}
+{:note: .note}

 # Accelerate a dynamic website using Dynamic Content Acceleration with {{site.data.keyword.cdn_full}}
-{: #dynamic-cdn}
+{: #dynamic-content-cdn}

-In a previous tutorial [Accelerate delivery of static files using a CDN](/docs/tutorials?topic=solution-tutorials-static-files-cdn) you have known how to host and serve static assets (images, videos, and documents) of a website in {{site.data.keyword.cos_full_notm}}, and how to use [{{site.data.keyword.cdn_full}} (CDN)](https://{DomainName}/catalog/infrastructure/cdn-powered-by-akamai) for fast and secure delivery to users around the world.
+Web applications are composed of static content like text, images, cascading style sheets, and JavaScript files.
+The tutorial [Accelerate delivery of static files using a CDN](/docs/tutorials?topic=solution-tutorials-static-files-cdn) shows how to host and serve static assets (images, videos, and documents) of a website from {{site.data.keyword.cos_full_notm}} with [{{site.data.keyword.cdn_full}} (CDN)](https://{DomainName}/catalog/infrastructure/cdn-powered-by-akamai).

-Web applications are composed of not only static content like text, images, cascading style sheets, and JavaScript files but also personalized and dynamically changing contents that can’t be cached at CDN.
+But applications also contain personalized and dynamically changing contents that can’t be cached at CDN.
 A common example of non-cacheable dynamic content is adding an item to a cart in an e-commerce website that might be generated from JavaScript on the base page.
 Before Dynamic Content Acceleration is available, a CDN will pass every request for a non-cacheable object through to the owner’s origin server, and pass the result back to the user.

 To stop these dynamic contents from being a performance bottleneck, you can utilize the new Dynamic Content Acceleration (DCA) capability of [{{site.data.keyword.cdn_full}} (CDN)](https://{DomainName}/catalog/infrastructure/cdn-powered-by-akamai) to optimize the performance of dynamic contents:
 * the DCA capability of CDN will choose the optimal routes for requests